WealthBar/angular-d3/README.md

 If you have any other ideas for me, or feel like contributing to help add any of this missing functionality, I encourage you to submit a pull request.

+## License

+Angular-D3 is free software under the [MIT licence](http://opensource.org/licenses/MIT) and may be redistributed under the terms specified in the MIT-LICENSE file.